thatonearchguy/LearningCSharp/README.md

 Here's a rundown of the structure:
 - The `Code` directory contains all the code I have written
 - The `Testing` directory contains all the tests for the programs in the `Code` directory.
+- In the directories within the `Code` directory you will find the program files, and markdown files called `Brief.md` with the list of exercises which I answered.